seanbao/mnemonas/docs/webdav-compatibility.en.md

 ./scripts/webdav-client-smoke.sh
 ```

 The script creates a temporary collection, verifies basic read, write, URL-encoded space path, copy, move, and delete operations, and removes the temporary data.
+Each curl request uses `CURL_CONNECT_TIMEOUT=10` and `CURL_MAX_TIME=30` by default; increase these environment variables on high-latency links.
 It is a protocol-level regression check and does not replace real-client validation for Finder, Windows File Explorer, mobile file managers, or media players.

 ### davfs2 Example